Last Updated on

 Who does not want to finish work early and leave the office on time?
 Yes, we all do.

-Working continuously is stressful and do not contribute towards productivity.
+Working continuously is stressful and do not contribute to productivity.
 There is a misconception that taking breaks is a waste of time.

 On the contrary, recent researches proved that taking frequent short breaks helps to be more creative and keeps your focus.
 Research suggests that it does not matter how long you work but how smart you work with your time and given resources.